betheden/hebrew-grammar/content/particle_relative.rst

 Summary
 -------

-Relative particles introduce phrases that usually describe nouns but can also sometimes describe adjectives and/or verbs.
+Relative particles introduce clauses or phrases that usually describe nouns but can also sometimes describe adjectives and/or verbs.
 In English, relative particles are usually translated as “who,” “that,” “which,” "when," or "where."

 Article
 -------

-Biblical Hebrew utilizes three different particles that introduce relative phrases.
-The particle אֲשֶׁר and the prefix -שֶׁ should be considered semantic equivalents; they usually immediately follow nouns, and sometimes adjectives.
+Biblical Hebrew utilizes three different particles that introduce relative clauses or phrases.
+The particle אֲשֶׁר and the prefix -שֶׁ function as synonyms: they usually immediately follow nouns and sometimes adjectives.
 When functioning as a relative particle, the word כִּי usually immediately follows a verb of seeing or perceiving.

 אֲשֶׁר
 ----

 אֲשֶׁר follows a
-:ref:`noun`
+:ref:`noun<noun>`
 and introduces a relative clause.
 Its translation depends on the noun.
 For example, if the noun is a place, אֲשֶׁר means “where,” if the noun is a person, it means “who”, and if the noun is an object, it means